AbishekKJ/StockMarketApp/README.md

 The following assumptions are made while implementing the solution

-- Decimal is used as a data type for stock price, dividend values, par value and trade price as Decimal gives high precision and used widely over financial calculations
+- Decimal is used as a data type for stock price, dividend values, par value, and trade price as Decimal gives high precision and used widely over financial calculations
 - The stock types used for the problem - CommonStock and Preferred
-- Assumed the code should also accept the stock, trade and other data as input so added config parameter to load pre-loaded sample data or fetch input
+- Assumed the code should also accept the stock, trade, and other data as input so added config parameter to load pre-loaded sample data or fetch input
-- Input is explictly passed as Decimal assuming value will be decimal.
-Need to consider converting to Decimal before calculation for safe side
+- Input is explicitly passed as Decimal assuming the value will be decimal.
+We need to consider converting to Decimal before calculation for the safe side